Yanjun-Chen/Loss-function-Optimization/README.md

 # Loss-function-Optimization

-Optimization based on loss function
+Optimization based on loss function--English version(EN) & Chinese version(CN)

 Theory and implementation for the optimization of the Softmax Loss

-English version(EN) & Chinese version(CN)
+Code Implementation: Addictive Margin Softmax on Keras